 A visit to the Hogwarts Academy location

-We have kids who loves Harry Potter so we did a Day trip to Alnwick Castle in Northumberland.
-It was the setting for Hogwarts Academy in the Harry Potter movie series and Robin Hood.
+If you have kids or young adults who love Harry Potter you will have to do the Day trip to Alnwick Castle in Northumberland.
+It was the setting for Hogwarts Academy in the Harry Potter movie series and also Robin Hood.
 The kids had fun taking the castle Harry Potter tour, they even had broomstick training for the kids.
-We drove through walled stunning scenery of the Scottish Borders and the town of Berwick-upon-Tweed.
+We drove through the stunning scenery of the Scottish Borders and the town of Berwick-upon-Tweed.

 Where to stay in Edinburgh